init4/gigabyte-z390-ud-thunderbolt-hackintosh/README.md

 9. Reboot

 ## Notes
-My GA-Z390-UD mainboard eventually died (RIP), so I wont be updating this repo any further.
-Aside from the normal challenges with Thunderbolt, the machine worked perfectly for 5+ years of 24x7 running.

 Get [macOS patcher](http://dosdude1.com/software.html) to make it easier to download the macOS install packages.
 Finding direct links to the full installer isn't easy.

 If you are going to Hackintosh a Gigabyte Z390 UD, save yourself some time and upgrade the BIOS to version F10 before you start.